WebDaD/lib-lawo-can/README.md

 For Testing purposes, the lib sends itself a message and creates a temporary CAN-Interface vcan99

 The do `npm run test`

+# Acknowledgements
+The patched canutils are made by Helmut Scholz, BR